-It might just be that I’m spending a lot of time outdoors with my kids and usually holding one of them, but this summer has seemed unusually hot to me.
+It might just be that I’m spending a lot of time outdoors with my kids (and usually holding the little one), but this summer has seemed unusually hot to me.

 Not only has it been hot, but the humidity and heat index seem to be competing to see which can break the most records.
-While some days I’d rather just camp out inside (in an ice bath), summer is time for the sprinkler running, slip and sliding, hiking and zip-lines, so outside it is.
+While some days I’d rather just camp out inside (in an ice bath), summer is the time for backyard shenanigans, sprinkler-running, slip-and-slides, hiking and ziplines… so outside it is!

-A few weeks ago when we took a break from working outside to reapply homemade bug spray and drink a gallon of water, I noticed that the bug spray left a cooling sensation on the skin and helped it seem not so hot.
+The idea for this spray came about when taking a break from working outside to reapply homemade bug spray and drink a gallon of water.
+I noticed that the bug spray left a cooling sensation on the skin and helped it seem not so hot.

-This spray uses only three natural ingredients that are beneficial to the skin:
+This spray uses only three natural ingredients that benefit the skin:

 - Witch Hazel – Though I was first introduced to witch hazel after the birth of my first child, when I was given a container of round cloths soaked in witch hazel and told to use them on hemorrhoids (which I didn’t even have).
-Though we didn’t get off to the best start, I’ve grown to love witch hazel for its uses in skin care and natural remedies.
+Though we didn’t get off to the best start, I’ve grown to love witch hazel for its benefits in skin care and natural remedies.
 It is slightly antiseptic, which makes it cooling and great for skin.
 In fact, it is often used to remove excess oil and fight blemishes and blackheads.
-Its ability to shrink blood vessels and reduce inflammation is what makes it beneficial for hemorrhoids and also for cooling the body.
+Its ability to shrink blood vessels and reduce inflammation makes it beneficial for hemorrhoids and also for cooling the body.

-- Peppermint Essential oil– (and optional lavender)- These can actually be left out, especially for pregnant women or small children, as peppermint oil use can be controversial.
-The witch hazel alone can be cooling, but the peppermint adds extra cooling power.
-If you do use peppermint, it is important to only use the small amount recommended as too much peppermint or menthol can be quite uncomfortable (remind me to tell you about the time I rubbed biofreeze on my entire body to try to stop the achiness from the flu…disaster).
-Most aromatherapists would say that in this small concentration, peppermint is generally considered safe for general use, but I’d definitely recommend checking with an aromatherapist or qualified practitioner before using this or any essential oil while pregnant/nursing or on small children.
-If you don’t feel comfortable using peppermint essential oil, you could also infuse dried or fresh peppermint leaf into the witch hazel for a week or so before making this spray.
+- Peppermint Essential Oil – Most aromatherapists would say that in this small concentration, peppermint is generally considered safe, but I’d definitely recommend checking with an aromatherapist or qualified practitioner before using this or any essential oil while pregnant/nursing or on small children.
+If you don’t feel comfortable using peppermint essential oil, you totally omit it (witch hazel is cooling on its own).
+You could also infuse dried or fresh peppermint leaf into the witch hazel for a week or so before making this spray for a less concentrated version.
 To do this, add 3 tablespoons of dried mint to a glass jar and cover with 1/2 cup of witch hazel.
 Cap tightly and stir daily for 1-6 weeks.
 Strain and use the witch hazel.